shin-keitou2/Power-Flow-Calculation-Code/README.md

 # Power-Flow-Calculation-Code
-This place is for storing examples of power system simulations related to the title above.
+This place is for storing code of power system simulations related to the title above.